Sverlaan/ImageDithering/README.md

 When running *Program.cs*, the user can press the *load Image*-button to choose a desired image file from a directory.
 The program will then apply the dithering algoritm to the chosen image and show the result.
 By clicking the *Save Image*-button the generated dithered image gets saved to a desired location.
+For the purpose of this project, the images get dithered into a greyscale version.

 Floyd–Steinberg dithering is an image dithering algorithm first published in 1976 by Robert W. Floyd and Louis Steinberg.
 The algorithm achieves dithering using error diffusion, meaning it pushes (adds) the residual quantization error of a pixel onto its neighboring pixels.